 If you want to experience our city like a true Londoner, you have to experience at least one of our plentiful markets.
 Most take place over the weekend, so you can expect them to be loud, busy, and full of energy.
 But with a market to suit all tastes and interests, you’re sure to bag yourself a bargain.

 Some of my favourite markets include Borough Market – One of London’s oldest food markets.
 Camden Market – where you will find a mix of all things weird and wonderful.
 Portobello Road Market – the world’s largest antique market.
-And Brick Lane Market for vintage fashion, arts and crafts, and a realm of international food.
-Check out this article for 12 of the best London markets.
+And Brick Lane Market for vintage fashion, arts and crafts, and a realm of international and British food.

 London is a truly multicultural city, but you won’t feel it as much in the city centre.
 To fully appreciate the mosaic of cultures, you’ll want to venture to the outer London neighbourhoods.
 The iconic London landmarks are famous for a good reason, but a big part of the cities charm can’t be found in any guidebook or travel blog.
 You need to get in amongst it, to feel what it is that makes London so unique.